giovantenne/hardypress-statuskit/site/content/incidents/application-management.md

 ---

 API and Dashboard are fully operational again.
-We will continue monitoring to ensure that this issue is fully resolved.. {{< track "2019-05-15T18:56:31.000Z" >}}
+We will continue monitoring to ensure that this issue is fully resolved. {{< track "2019-05-15T18:56:31.000Z" >}}